WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS_solutions.md

 The negative control also contains ~5 reads of cytomegalovirus so this is probably a contaminant.
 Therefore, we would report only the adenovirus clinically.
 </details>

-**11. How can you tell which reads were assigned to Human mastadenovirus F?**
+**11. How can you tell which reads were assigned to human mastadenovirus F?**
 <details>
 <summary><b>Solution</b></summary>
 In the ~/metagenomics/sample1_kraken_readclassifications.txt  file, the third column gives the taxon ID of the species that read was assigned to.
 The second column gives the read ID, which can be found in the read header in the fastq file.